Anomalous diffusion by fractal homogenization: Introduction

-Ultimately, our choice of the ansatz~$\tilde{\theta}_m$ is justified by the estimate~\eqref{e.bigbound}, which says that it is sufficiently close to being a solution of the equation for~$\theta_m$ that it must actually be very close to~$\theta_m$.
-Obtaining this bound turns out to be quite technical and much of the effort in Sections~\ref{s.renorm}--\ref{s.cascade} is devoted to its proof.
+The actual ansatz we make is actually more complicated than~\eqref{e.ansatz.guess.0}, see~\eqref{e.ansatz} in Section~\ref{ss.ansatz} for the precise expression.
+Ultimately, our choice of~$\tilde{\theta}_m$ is justified by the estimate~\eqref{e.bigbound}, which says~$\tilde{\theta}_m$ is sufficiently close to being a solution of the equation for~$\theta_m$ that we can deduce that the difference~$\theta_m-\tilde{\theta}_m$ is small.
+Obtaining the bound~\eqref{e.bigbound} turns out to be quite technical and much of the effort in Sections~\ref{s.renorm}--\ref{s.cascade} is devoted to its proof.